josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/♻️_declining_ore_grades_and_the_end_of_substitution_myths.md

 - energetically or systemically irrational under realistic constraints
 - environmentally severe in impact

+Energy and material costs often rise relative to yield as ore grades decline.

 Prices may rise, but rising prices do not create new high-grade deposits.
 They may make lower-quality deposits viable, but often at increased ecological and energetic cost.

 ---